tylermjarvis/02-project---reservationizr-app-part-2---manage-reservations-tylermjarvis/README.md

 Once you have everything up and running and have familiarised yourself with the codebase, you can complete the following customer stories.

-_Also note that the tests are mocking a user being signed in, the login user for your tests is ``.
+_Also note that the tests are mocking a user being signed in, the login user for your tests is `mock-user-id`.
 You can see this in [reservations.json](/data/reservations.json) file._

 ---